Onelinerhub/onelinerhub/python-pandas/how-to-convert-series-to-list.md

-# How to convert series to list
+# How to convert Pandas Series to list

 ```python
 import pandas as pd